Everest Base Camp – Gokyo-Ri Via Cho La Pass Trek

 Upon arrival at Kathmandu International Airport you will be greeted by an ITrekNepal representative who will escort you to your hotel.
 You can take time to rest and recover from your flight.

-Optional morning walk in Gundu Valley to stretch your legs and experience local village life.
-Guided tour of World Heritage sites in Bhaktapur while we complete your trek permits and other preparations.
-In the evening we will have a detailed trek briefing and traditional Nepali welcome dinner with your trek guide.
+Optional morning walk in Gundu Valley to stretch your legs and experience local village life a guided tour of World Heritage sites in Bhaktapur while we complete your trek permits and other preparations.
+In the evening, we will have a detailed trek briefing and a traditional Nepali welcome dinner with your trek guide.

 Kathmandu to Phakding (2610m)

-Early morning you will be picked up by your guide to go to the Kathmandu airport, from where we will take the flight to Lukla, which will take us about 30 minutes.
-At Lukla we will meet our porters and then head north from the airstrip to Chablung (2700m).
+Early in the morning, you will be picked up by your guide to go to the Kathmandu airport, from where we will take the flight to Lukla, which will take us about 30 minutes.
+At Lukla, we will meet our porters and then head north from the airstrip to Chablung (2,700 m).
 Here we will cross the Tharo Kosi river on a local-style suspension bridge.
-Just past the bridge we can see the peak of Kusum Kangru (6367m), which is the most difficult of the so-called “trekking peaks”.
-Beyond the Tharo Kosi the trail climbs a bit towards Ghat (2590m), we will cross a ridge marked with painted mani stones and trek on to Phakding where we will stay overnight (3 hrs).
+Just past the bridge, we could see the peak of Kusum Kangru (6,367 m), which is the most difficult of the so-called “trekking peaks."
+Beyond the Tharo Kosi, the trail climbs a bit towards Ghat (2,590 m).
+We will cross a ridge marked with painted mani stones and trek on to Phakding, where we will stay overnight (3 hours).

 Phakding to Namche Bazaar (3420m)